LewisHaZ/CI_PP2_SMITE/README.md

 5. As a site user, I want to know what score I got after finishing each game.
 6. As a site user, I want to see what the correct answert to question was if I got it wrong.
 7. As a site user, I want to leave feedback for the game's developer.

+## Site Owner
+8. As a site owner, I want the user to understand how to play each game.
+9. As a site owner, I want the user to feel challenged but enjoy both games.
+10. As a site owner, I want my games to be fully reponsive.
+11. As a site owner, I want the user to be able to give me feedback on how they found the game.
+12. As a site owner, I want the user to be able to return the game if they hit a 404 page with a back to game button.
+13. As a site owner, I want the user to be able to access the game from anywhere/any device.